 Drumroll please….
 It turned out even better than we imagined!

-The LED’s shine right through the epoxy & really accentuates the metallic powder.
+The LED lights shine right through the epoxy and really accentuate the metallic powder.

-It looks absolutely amazing & it is definitely the coolest outdoor coffee table I have ever seen!
+It looks absolutely amazing and it is definitely the coolest outdoor coffee table I have ever seen.